Lordyphon2021/LordyLink-online-firmware-updater/README.md

 App sends stored user data back to the controller, where it is burned to eeprom.

-LordyLink will only start if the controller is connected. hot plug detection scans the connection every 2 seconds.
+LordyLink will only start if the controller is connected.
+Hotplug detection scans the connection every 2 seconds.
 GUI pushbuttons ( and dialogues ) kick off all described use cases in seperate threads.

 Most of the business logic can be found in LordyLink.cpp and USBThread.cpp,